MoonPoet/xaprb-src/content/blog/2014/how-to-tune-guitar.md

 The fatigue is real, by the way.
-As I mentioned previously, being able to hear beats and ignore the richness of the sound to pick out weak overtones is a complex physical, mental, and neurological skill --- and there are probably other factors too.
+As I mentioned previously, being able to hear beats and ignore the richness of the sound to pick out weak overtones is a complex physical, mental, and neurological skill---and there are probably other factors too.
 I'd be interested in seeing brain scans of an accomplished tuner at work.
 Lee Flory was not young, and he told me that his audiologist said his hearing had not decayed with age.
 This surprised the